AMMAMMA'S EZ PANEER MASALA

 • After the ginger-garlic paste is cooked well, add the spice powders and saute.
 Then add the tomatoes and saute well.
 Add water to aid in cooking and to prevent the masala from getting burnt.

-• Then, add the nuts and the dates.
-Add sufficient salt to the masala and stir well.
+• Add sufficient salt to the masala and stir well.
 Turn off the stove and let it cool.

 • Heat 2 cups of water in a non-stick pan on medium-high heat.
 Once the water starts boiling, add the paneer pieces and let them boil for about 2 minutes.
 Then, add sufficient salt to the paneer.